apalache-mc/apalache/UNRELEASED.md

 * Preprocessing: massive refactoring of the passes to support types.
 This may have introduced unexpected bugs.
 * Model checker: translation rules for records and functions have been modified, in order to support new types.
 Bugs to be expected.
+* Intermediate representation: renamed BmcOper to ApalacheOper.
+Its operators have the prefix `Apalache!` now.

 ### Known issues